 Tracking only a set of specific URLs won't give you a clear picture on how your top competitors are performing and how search engine algos are changing in your industry over time.

-The new Rank Tracker includes a powerful, data-driven SERP analysis tool to fill in those gaps, giving you all the data you need to understand search engine trends specific to your niche, monitor all your organic competitors' performance, and fine-tune your own tactics to secure top search engine positions.
+The Rank Tracker includes a powerful, data-driven SERP analysis tool to fill in those gaps, giving you all the data you need to understand search engine trends and monitor all your organic competitors' performance.
+In combination with key SEO metrics (the number of searches and traffic) from integrated tools like Google Analytics, Google Ads Keyword Planner etc., the SERP checker helps fine-tune your own content strategy and SEO tactics to secure top search engine positions.

 Excited to try our SERP checker tools?
 Download it and start a 7-day trial with all features available.
 Check out the pricing plans below to choose the version that best fits your business needs.